rmclarklab/Tetur_eQTL/README.md

 7. Collect SNPs that are distinguishable between the two inbred parental strains (ROS-ITi vs. MR-VPi).

 For each (no customized) step, you can refer to my other repo for detail.

+## Update GFF3 file for the reference genome
+To integrate all annotated genes in the current reference genome, we provided a newer version of GFF3 annotation file for the working reference genome.

 #### In this step, we prepared the standard VCF file.
 SNPs in VCF file are used as diagnosable signal for the genotype call of RNA-seq of each RIL isogenic pools.